 1] Reset Chrome’s policies to default

-This method works for most of the users.
+This method works for most users.
 To update the policy, you have to run the Command Prompt as an administrator.
-For this, type cmd in the search box of Windows 10 and right-click on the Command Prompt app, and select “Run as administrator.”
+For this, type cmd in the search box of Windows and right-click on the Command Prompt app, and select “Run as administrator.”
 Now type the below-listed commands one by one and press Enter after typing each command.

 RD /S /Q "%WinDir%\System32\GroupPolicyUsers"